Food & Beverage sector M&A snapshot has been saved

 Food & Beverage sector M&A snapshot

-In the first of our series of Food & Beverage sector M&A snapshots, we briefly examine the highlights of 2020 from the perspective of mid market private equity related investment activity in the UK market.
+Following our 2020 review, we present a review of the highlights of 2021 from the perspective of private equity related investment activity in the UK food & beverage market.

-UK Food & Beverage mid-market private equity 2020 investments in numbers
+UK Food & Beverage private equity 2021 investments in numbers.

 1. Category trends